joe-antognini/joe-antognini.github.io/_drafts/pneumothorax.md

 measure how much air you can inhale.
 I noticed that before receiving a dose of opioids, I would only be able to breathe about 750 mL of air,  But after my next dose kicked in I would be breathing 1500 mL.
 After the does had worn off four hours later I would be back to breathing 750 mL.
-For context, an avearge adult male can breathe around 4000 mL.
+For context, an average adult male can breathe around 4000 mL.
 (I never had need to use a spirometer before my pneumothorax, so I unfortunately don't know what my personal baseline was before my lung collapsed.)